Agoric/documentation/main/guides/getting-started/sell-concert-tickets-contract-explainer.md

 };
 ```

-The contract is typically parameterized with this `inventory` object to initiate.
+Our contract iuses this `inventory` object as a parameter to initiate.

 After the contract is initialized, a new [ERTP mint](https://docs.agoric.com/glossary/#mint) for the "Ticket" asset is created.